Sebastian-Fitzner/veams-sass/README.md

 ### Background

-I really like [Bourbon](http://bourbon.io/), so you can see a few similarities, but not all of Bourbon is needed, other things are missing because they are too specific (e.g. spriteicon) or a few things have to be modified.
+I really like [Bourbon](http://bourbon.io/), so you can see a few similarities, but not all of Bourbon is needed, other things are missing because they are too specific or a few things have to be modified.

 That's why I decided to create a simple and lightweight library which contains specific enhancements like animation sets or icon mixins.

 In the end my personal favor is to use both libraries.